NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/ProstateMpMRIWebViewer/README.md

 ## Objective

 1. Developing dicom utilities for viewing prostate mpMR images on the web
-2. Creating user interaction capabilities for the viewer
+1. Creating user interaction capabilities for the viewer

+PI-RADS reporting
 ## Approach and Plan

+1. Brainstorming the usefull utilities for mpMRI reading of prostate
 1. Exploring dcmjs library
+1.

 ## Progress and Next Steps